msraman84/sundararaman_rajagopalan_RTL/docs/Specification.md

 ### Inputs:
 •	**clock (1-bit)** : A single-bit input clock that drives the Finite State Machine executing the encryption algorithm.
 The clock typically has a 50:50 duty cycle.\
 •	**reset (1-bit)**: A control signal that resets the internal states of the encryption system.
-Synchronous reset has been used in this encryption module\
+Synchronous reset has been used in this encryption module.\
 •	**enc_start (1-bit)**: This is a 1-bit control signal which initiates the encryption process when it holds a logic HIGH\
 •	**p (2w-bits)[15:0]** : This is the plain text input for RC5 encryption, generally available in data widths of 16-bit, 32-bit, 64-bit, or 128-bits.
 Plaintext is processed in two segments of 'w' bits each, aligning with the algorithm’s requirements.
 For this implementation w = 8\